HitKeep vs Offen: Operator Analytics vs Consent-First Fair Analytics

 - data takeout in JSON, CSV, and Parquet

-That gives it a more operator-facing, reporting-heavy posture than Offen’s current documented product surface.
+That gives it a more operator-facing, reporting-heavy posture than Offen’s documented product surface.

 5. Conversion reporting is broader